A Safety Guide for First Time Travelers in India

 "There is no sincerer love than the love of food."— -George Bernard Shaw

-When you travel across a country the first thing you have to do is knowing some emergency contact numbers.
-Like 911 in the US, India has its unique helpline number and it is 112.
-Apart from this number, there are also some service-specific emergency number they are as follows
+The first thing you should do when traveling across a country is learning some emergency contact numbers.
+India, like the United States, has its own helpline number, which is 112.
+In addition to this number, there are some service-specific emergency numbers, which are as follows: